cemalokten/change-all-the-bad-things/README.md

 ### ⏳ Future improvements

+- Switch email and telephone checkboxes for radio buttons (email OR phone)
 - Create a page where all data can be seen (ideally behind some authentication)
 - Implement proper page loader, instead of `setTimeout()`
 - Send user an email to confirm their details